-This Disclosure Framework, which was comprehensively updated as of December March 31, 2022 2024, is published in adherence with FMI Principle 23 and CCAS 17Ad-22(e)(23)(iv).
-The following is a quarterly summary of material changes since December 31, 2022:
+This Disclosure Framework, which was comprehensively updated as of March 31, 2024, is published in adherence with FMI Principle 23 and CCAS 17Ad-22(e)(23)(iv). -The following is a quarterly summary of material changes since DecemberMarch 31, 20222024:

-Q1: January 1, 2023 - March 31, 2023
+Q1: January 1, 2023 March 31, 2023 Q2: April 1, 2024-June 30, 2024

-- As an update to FMI Principle 3, as well as CCAS 17Ad-22(e)(3), changes were made to reflect that the Investment Management Committee took over responsibilities from the Investment and Operating Committee for oversight of the portfolio of investment and initiatives related to information technology and financial resources. - As an update to FMI Principles 4 and 6, as well as CCASs 17Ad-22(e)(4) and (6), the SEC approved a proposed rule change by NSCC to make two adjustments to NSCC's margin requirements: (i) add an intraday volatility charge, and (ii) eliminate the intraday backtesting charge.
-See SR-NSCC-2022-009. - As an update to FMI Principles 4, 18, as well as CCASs 17Ad-22(e)(4) and (18), changes were made to note that in addition to Participants potentially being added the Watch List as a result of specific triggering factors, Participants can also be manually added to the Watch List. - As an update to FMI Principle 19, as well as CCAS 17Ad-22(e)(19), changes were made to note that risks posed by indirect participants are identified and monitored as part of the application and not on boarding.
+- As an update to the General Background of NSCC and Key Metrics, the graphic of active direct subsidiaries was adjusted to include DTCC Digital (US) Inc. - As an update to FMI Principle 3, as well as CCAS 17Ad-22(e)(3), changes were made to reflectlanguage was added to describe DTCC's Liquidity Optimizer tool that the Investment Management Committee took over responsibilities from the Investment and Operating Committee for oversight of the portfolio of investment Members can use to view liquidity needs and initiatives related to information technology and financial available resources. - As an update to FMI Principles 43 and 6,20 as well as CCASs 17Ad-22(e)(4)3) and (20), additional information was provided regarding the NSCC and (6), the SEC approved a proposed rule change by NSCC to make two adjustments to NSCC's margin requirements: (i) add an intraday volatility charge, OCC's settlement and (ii) eliminate the intraday backtesting charge.
+See SR-NSCC-2022-009. - As an update to FMI Principles 4, 18, as well as CCASs 17Ad-22(e)(4)assignment of options accord.
+This information included a discussion of what happens following a common member's default and (18), changes were made to note that in addition to Participants potentially being added the Watch List as a result of specific triggering factors, Participants can also be manually added to the Watch Listinformation sharing. - As an update to FMI Principle 19,7 as well as CCAS 17Ad-22(e)(19), changes were made to note that risks posed by indirect participants are identified and monitored as part of the application and not on boarding.
 Further, it was noted that mitigation actions taken by NSCC does not include membership termination. - As an update to FMI Principle 19, as well as CCAS 17Ad-22(e)(19), updates were provided to how the excess capital ratio of Agent Clearing Members and Sponsoring Members are monitored, and the effects of a ratio rising above 1.0.